thekuhninator/beat_research/README.md

 ## Installation

-To install the latest version:
+To install the latest version of beat and multi_beat (warning: this is known to work on mac but is untested for windows machines):

 Clone this repository. beat.R, multi_beat.R, environment.yml and the are the only files you really need to run beat.
+You can also download the example data to try to run this.

+Open up a terminal and cd into the directory which contains the environment.yml file.
+Simply run the following commands: `conda env create -f environment.yml -n beat_env` to create the beat virtual environment.
+Then activate the virtual environment by running: `conda activate beat_env`.
+You must activate the virtual environment anytime you want to run beat.
+From here you can follow the instructions on how to run beat.

 ## Running beat